 The statement of net position and the statement of activities, which appear first in the School District's financial statements, report information about the School District as a whole using the accrual basis of accounting, which is similar to the accounting used by most private sector companies.
-The statement of net position includes all of the School District's assets and liabilities as well as deferred inflows and outflows of resources.
+The statement of net position includes all of the School District's assets and liabilities.
 All of the current year's revenues and expenses are accounted for in the statement of activities regardless of when cash is received or paid.